Large Deviations and Metastability Analysis for Heavy-Tailed Dynamical Systems: Main Results

-\item Then it suffices to study the $\M$-convergence of this perturbed ODE.
-The foundation of this analysis is the asymptotic law of the top-$k$ largest noises in $(Z_j)_{j \leq T/\eta}$ studied in Lemma~\ref{lemma: weak convergence of cond law of large jump, LDP}. \end{itemize} See Section \ref{subsec: LDP clipped, proof of main results} for the detailed proof and the rigorous definitions of the concepts involved.
-Regarding Theorem~\ref{theorem: LDP 1, unclipped}, note that for $b$ sufficiently large it is highly likely that $X^{\eta}_j(x)$ coincides with $X^{\eta|b}_j(x)$ for the entire period of $j \leq T/\eta$ (that is, the truncation operator $\varphi_b$ did not come into effect for a long period due to the truncation threshold $b > 0$ being too large).
-By sending $b \to \infty$ and carefully analyzing the limits involved, we recover the results for $X^\eta_j(x)$ and prove Theorem~\ref{theorem: LDP 1, unclipped}.
+\item Then, to complete the proof of Theorem~\ref{corollary: LDP 2}, it suffices to study the $\M$-convergence of this perturbed ODE.
+The foundation of this analysis is the asymptotic law of the top-$k$ largest noises in $(\bm Z_j)_{j \leq T/\eta}$ studied in Lemma~\ref{lemma: weak convergence of cond law of large jump, LDP}.